The Naked Brothers Band (TV series): Reception

 According to Nat, "After the show came on, people began to really treat us like huge rock stars.
 They'd scream on the street, and we'd look behind us to see what they were screaming about, because we didn't realize it was us."
 The family encountered an incident in the past; they had to delist and change their phone number in Lower Manhattan because fans worldwide were calling their apartment relentlessly.
 Draper recalls, "Little girls would call and say, 'Helloooo, is [Nat] there?
 We just love him.'
 The only thing that's comforting is, they're pretty harmless at that age."

 Critical response

-"Former Thirtysomething star Polly Draper makes a convincing argument that her offspring actually do have talent with the whimsical new series The Naked Brothers Band."